Background Image for Header:

 To ensure future generations of Mountaineers have the opportunity to achieve greatness, the WVU Foundation works to secure and manage private support for the University.
 While any size gift is important to supporting the students and faculty at WVU, giving at the Major Gift level ($50,000 or more given at one time or spread out over a period of up to five years) can have a transformational effect for the institution.

 Making a major gift to WVU should be a very personal decision that is not taken lightly or decided upon without careful consideration.
-Many questions such as what's the best asset to use for making the gift or what are the tax implementations often have to be answered.
+Many questions such as what's the best asset to use for making the gift or what are the tax implementations often must be answered.
 But perhaps the most important decision to be made is determining what part of WVU to support.
 What is it about your experience at WVU that you want to strengthen or enhance with a gift?
 Did a certain professor make an indelible impression on you as a student?
 Maybe receiving a scholarship made it possible for you to attend college.
 Is the research we are doing in a specific health field close to your heart?
 Perhaps the course work you did in Morgantown led you to a successful and enjoyable career.
 Do you get chills when the marching band makes the outline of the state while playing "Country Roads"?
-These and many, many more reasons move alumni and friends of WVU to consider making a lasting investment in our state's flagship university.
+These and many, many more reasons move alumni and friends of WVU to consider making a lasting investment in our state's flagship University.

-Regional Development Contact Information
+Institutional Giving Contact Information

 Tori Anselene, Director of Institutional Giving

 (Northern & Eastern Panhandle WV, Western Maryland & Winchester, Virginia)